Format

 Timing/Delays - Please discuss how often you plan to move and what time of the day you usually move with your opponent to minimize the delays between responses.
 Not only will this ensure that your game finishes within the allotted period, but your game will be more energetic and exciting.
 Games where both players complete a step every four days on average should be able to complete a full eight turn game in 3-4 months.
 It is understood that vacations, work, deadlines, family, emergencies, etc. will affect response times.
 Simply notify your opponent when your response will be excessively delayed (e.g., more than two days longer than normal).
 Long absences without notification will be strongly considered if a game must be adjudicated.
 If "real life" will delay the game too much during a round (e.g., four weeks or more total) to allow completion of the game, a player should apologetically and promptly resign from the game.
 Do not sign up for a round if you anticipate such delays.

 Shortcuts - Each opponent you'll play is unique and has some eccentricities.
 At the start of each game, it's recommended that you discuss what shortcuts you're willing to allow and which your opponent will allow.
 Examples: 1) Many players are OK with the second player who announces day/night preferences rolling for both sides.
 2) Many players are OK with an opponent rolling attack dice for him when there are no target selection options (e.g., one cruiser vs. one or more cruisers).
-3) Some players are OK with proceeding with each area as quickly as possible (e.g., rolling attacks in areas where players preferences are the same [often because there's no choice] at the same time as rolling the preference dice in other areas).
+3) Some players are OK with proceeding with each area as quickly as possible (e.g., rolling attacks in areas where players preferences are the same at the same time as rolling the preference dice in other areas).
 However, many players are not OK with these types of shortcuts -- and one should not assume anything contrary to the PBEM sequence of play.
-Find out ahead of time!
+Discuss shortcuts ahead of time!

 Long Delays - If it has been a long time since you've heard from your opponent, I strongly encourage you to contact him, remind him of the current status of your game and what you perceive as being next, and ask if, for some reason, he's waiting on you.
 Email gets lost.
 People forget or get busy.
 Inbaskets get piled high.
 Real life happens.
 I know I appreciate a "check in" from my opponents occasionally.
 On the other hand, if you moved ten minutes ago, it's probably best to wait a couple of days before checking in!
 No one wants to be badgered, but we can all use a little encouragement from time to time!

-Errors - We're all human, and we all make mistakes especially when we're in rush.
+Errors - We're all human, and we all make mistakes -- especially when we're in rush.
 Unfortunately, some of these errors will occur during our Victory in the Pacific games.
 If an illegal move or obvious mistake is made, notify your opponent and allow him to correct his error.
 In the event that an error is not noticed until after the response, it stands.
 If an attack is in error, the entire attack for that area must be re-done and re-rolled.
 Again, if it is not noticed before the response, the error stands.
 Failure to take an optional action with a unit is not considered an error, but rather a choice.
 However, as much as possible, please extend opponents the opportunity to correct such omissions.

 Assumptions - If a player makes an assumption about his opponent's move rather than verifying it directly with his opponent, he becomes subject to whatever his opponent believes he did when the error is discovered later.
 Example: Suppose a player doesn’t list a ship during basing and his opponent decides to place it in Pearl Harbor because that seems most likely.
 Later, his opponent moves the ship as if it had been based in Australia.
 If it could have legally based in Australia, the move must be allowed.
-Don’t assume – verify!
+Don’t assume – verify.

 Courtesy - Having said this, remember that the point of the PBEM VITP competition is to have fun and improve our skill -- not to win on technicalities.
 Please give your opponent every benefit of the doubt and extend every courtesy you yourself would appreciate.
 Get to be friends, work together, and have fun!
+The most important victory in every game is an opponent who is willing to come back for more!

 Playing Aides